suijingfeng/vkOpenArena/README.md

 opengl2: 3398 frames 83.4 seconds 40.8 fps 8.0/24.5/331.0/9.6 ms
 opengl1: 3398 frames 22.2 seconds 152.8 fps 2.0/6.5/17.0/1.9 ms

-# opengl2 renderer acieve best virsual result but consume the compute power most
+# opengl2 renderer achieve best virsual result but also consume the compute power most
+# which in other word is slow, but it is ok on modern GPU/CPU.
+# it is NOT OK on i5-5200U, GeForce 840M, I think.

 \com_speed 1
 # opengl2 backend